rand-projects/fisb-978/docs/source/document.rst

   the latitude and longitude of the ground station). ``ec_978.py`` looked at the packet and determined, by only looking at block 0, that this packet is empty.
 In that case it doesn't even look at the other blocks.
-The '99' means that this packet was not even looked at.
+The '99' means that a packet was not even looked at.

 * ``ss=3.76`` is the signal strength.
 It has no units and isn't related to anything.
 It is just a relative indication of the signal strength